 10.3 If the Customer terminates their Subscription they will continue to have access to the Services for the remainder of the prevailing Subscription Period up until the renewal date whereupon access will cease unless the Customer chooses to pay the Subscription fee to reactivate their Subscription.

 10.4 Yearly subscriptions are backed by our 30-day 100% money back guarantee.
 To have a refund Customer needs to contact our Support team.
+Failing to contact us within 30 days period results the Customer confirms that the refund is no longer available.

 11. Confidentiality obligations